confluentinc/examples/security/secret-protection/docs/secret-protection.rst

 .. note::

-     You can either step through this tutorial, or run the `automated demo <demo-secret-protection.sh>`__.
+     You can either step through this tutorial, or run the :devx-examples:`automated demo|security/secret-protection/demo-secret-protection.sh`.

 Prerequisites